kilted2000/kilted2000/README.md

 - 👨‍💻 All of my projects are available at [https://richardwhittingtondev.netlify.app/](https://richardwhittingtondev.netlify.app/)

-- 💬 Talk to me about **Javascript, SQL databases, ExpressJS, UI/UX, Web Accesability, React, TailwindCSS, MongoDB or Node**
+- 💬 Talk to me about **Javascript, Typescript, SQL databases, ExpressJS, UI/UX, Web Accesability, React, TailwindCSS, MongoDB or Node**

 - 📫 How to reach me **richardlwhittington@gmail.com**